vadim-sartakov/backend-tools/README.md

 ### Crud router
 Creates CRUD Express `Route` object which is ready to bind to your app.
 Model wrapper should be passed to the router constructor.
-There is default implementation `MongooseCrudModel` for `MongoDB`

 Each model method has `permissions` parameter.
 It is the object of `getPermissions` function of `shared-tools` package and it's not required.
 Model should have following methods: